ghidora77/GEE_Labs_Website/docs/Lab_01.md

 $$  \text{Radiometric resolution} = \frac{(L_{max} - L_{min})}{2^Q} $$

 It might be possible to dig around in the metadata to find values for L<sub>min</sub> and L<sub>max</sub>, but computing radiometric resolution is generally not necessary unless you're studying phenomena that are distinguished by very subtle changes in radiance.
+One thing to keep in mind is that while sensors have developed and become more sensitive / accurate, capable of recording collecting data in upwards of 16 bits, that may not necessarily be beneficial for your work.
+Computation and storage costs grow, and normalizing the data to 8-bit values to work with tools such as OpenCV defeats the purpose of this sensitive colllection rate.
+There are use cases where high bit rate collection makes sense (e.g., looking for a very narrow range in a custom spectral range to identify mineral deposits), but ensure that you understand where and why higher radiometric resolution is necessary.

 ### Digital Image Visualization and Stretching

 You've learned about how an image stores pixel data in each band as digital numbers (DNs) and how the pixels are organized spatially.
 When you add an image to the map, Earth Engine handles the spatial display for you by recognizing the projection and putting all the pixels in the right place.
-However, you must specify how to stretch the DNs to make an 8-bit display image (e.g., the `min` and `max` visualization parameters).
+However, you must specify how to stretch the DNs to fit the standard 8-bit display image  that GEE uses ( `min` and `max` parameters).
 Specifying `min` and `max` applies (where DN' is the displayed value):

    $$ DN' =   \frac{ 255 (DN - min)}{(max - min)} $$